March 5, 2018

 “We are proud to continue our support of Copley Hospital through Vermont Taste,” said Robert Burnetti, General Manager of Topnotch Resort.
 “We think it is a brilliant idea and we look forward to being part of the program.”

-Vermont Taste offers something for all tastes and occurs May 24-June 30 throughout the Copley Hospital service area.
-Artisan producers involved include Mt.
-Mansfield Creamery, Vermont Artisan Coffee & Tea, Cork Wine Bar & Market, and more.
+Vermont Taste offers something for all tastes and occurs May 1-June 30 throughout the Copley Hospital service area.
+Artisan producers involved include Michael’s on the Hill, Mt.
+Mansfield Creamery, Vermont Artisan Coffee & Tea, Rock Art Brewery, Hardwick Street Cafe, Black Diamond Barbeque, Lost Nation Brewing, Edson Hill, Highland Lodge, and more.

 Thanks to our Sponsors

 Every new initiative needs support to get it started.
 Copley Hospital is grateful to the founding sponsors of Vermont Taste; their early support helped Copley move this event from just simply being an idea to becoming reality.
 This support was jumpstarted when board members of Stowe Charities, Inc., as their final act, donated their remaining funds to Copley for a new culinary showcase.
 Stepping up to bring Vermont Taste to life are: Union Bank, Kinney Drugs Foundation, Community National Bank, Concept2, Sibson Consulting and Fred’s Plumbing & Heating.
 Media support is being provided by VT Web Marketing, Liquid Studio, Stowe Reporter, Stowe Area Association, Star 92.9 and The Point.

 Copley is working with veteran culinary event planner Patty McShane to create Vermont Taste.

 If interested in helping plan and host events, please email firstname.lastname@example.org.

 Ongoing updates and a full schedule of events and opportunities will be published on the Vermont Taste website, slated to go live in April.